Kenan Kamenjaš

-Kenan Kamenjaš (born January 17, 2000) is a Bosnian professional basketball player for Budućnost VOLI in the Prva A Liga and the ABA League.
+Kenan Kamenjaš (born January 17, 2000) is a Bosnian professional basketball player for Dubai Basketball of the ABA League and EuroLeague.
 He is a 2.07 m tall center.
 He also represents the Bosnia and Herzegovina national team internationally.

 Professional career

 Studentski centar

 On July 7, 2021, Kamenjaš officially moved to ABA League club Studentski centar on a four-year contract.
 On April 25, 2022, Kamenjaš was selected for 2022 ABA League Ideal Starting Five.

+Budućnost Podgorica

+In December 2023, Kenan Kamenjaš returned to Budućnost after spending a season with Studentski centar, where he was named MVP of the ABA League Super Cup and delivered consistent performances, including near double-double averages.
+In the 2022–23 season, he had a more limited role with Budućnost, averaging 3.6 points and 3.1 rebounds per game in the EuroCup.
+However, in the following EuroCup season, he significantly improved his performance, averaging 10.3 points and 6.0 rebounds per game.

+Dubai Basketball

+On July 12, 2025, he signed with Dubai Basketball of the ABA League.